Julio César Chávez Jr.: Chávez Jr. vs. Martínez

-A deal was reached for Chávez and Sergio Martínez (49–2–2, 28 KO) to fight on 15 September 2012, at the Thomas & Mack Center in Las Vegas for the Unified WBC and The Ring Middleweight Championship.
+A deal was reached for Chávez and Sergio Martínez (49–2–2, 28 KOs) to fight on 15 September 2012, at the Thomas & Mack Center in Las Vegas for the unified WBC and The Ring Middleweight Championship.

 Martínez outworked and out-landed Chávez throughout the first 11 rounds of the fight in dominating fashion.
 Though Chávez had his moments, trapping Martínez in the corner on the ropes, Martínez fought Chávez and used his fast lateral movement to avoid and neutralize Chávez's offensive attack.
 After 11 dominant rounds from Martinez, Chávez hurt Martínez in the twelfth round, sending him to the canvas halfway through the round.
 Martínez got up with a little over one minute left in the fight and continued to throw and trade with the Mexican champion, despite being fatigued and clearly hurt.
 Martínez managed to survive the 12th round.
 Martínez won the fight by unanimous decision, by the scores of 117–110, 118–109 and 118–109.
 It was later revealed that Martinez had fought with a broken left hand since the fourth round.
 A total of 16,939 tickets were sold to generate a live gate of $3,052,475.
 HBO reported the fight generated 475,000 pay-per-view buys and close to $25 million in revenue.
 Chávez Jr. received a purse of $3 million, compared to Martinez's $1.4m.

 After the fight, Chávez tested positive for cannabis.
 On 28 February 2013, the Nevada State Athletic Commission suspended him for nine months and fined him $900,000.
 Chávez had been already fined $20,000 and suspended indefinitely by the World Boxing Council.